tsnellgrove/dark_castle3/doc/to_do.md

 			- CANCEL: HoldsMixIn provids 'contain_lst', 'max_count' and put() method
 			- CANCEL: Surface = ViewOnly + HoldsMixIn

-- INPROC: implement MixIn architecture in interactive module
+- DONE: implement MixIn architecture in interactive module
 	- MOVED: establish 'bulk' attribute for Item
 		- IDEA: adding bulk as an attribute to Item is a good example of the need for MixIn classes
 		- IDEA: rather than troubleshoot diamond inheritance for ages I will back this out and do MixIn 1st